anticrisis/zig-cmdline/README.md

     considered positional

 - Positional arguments
-  - everything without a dash is positional, can be interleaved with options
+  - everything without a dash is positional (unless it's an argument to an option), can be interleaved with options

 - Short option character can be different from first letter of long option, e.g. (`--extract` and `-x` can be the same option).